byterubpay/byterub-site/_posts/2019-04-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-22.md

 **\<suraeNoether>** his approaches use the RLWE cryptographic setting, which I've been looking into recently due to its speed (big keys but very fast algorithms)
 **\<sarang>** sounds suspiciously interesting
 **\<suraeNoether>** yeah, no kidding
-**\<suraeNoether>** he has four visiting scholars interested in blockchain and a handful of students, and the next thing on their plate is RLWE-based STARKs efficient enough for use in something like Monero
+**\<suraeNoether>** he has four visiting scholars interested in blockchain and a handful of students, and the next thing on their plate is RLWE-based STARKs efficient enough for use in something like ByteRub
 **\<suraeNoether>** so, basically: I'm super excited about the possibility of collaborating with these folks!
 **\<sarang>** Nice
 **\<suraeNoether>** conflict of interest disclosure: Clemson flew me out to South Carolina last week and put me up in a hotel and fed me.
 I gave a talk.
 I received a per diem for food.
 This is all rather ordinary in that regard.
-**\<suraeNoether>** so, i'm encouraging that Clemson have a presence at the Monero Konferenco, to come meet members of the monero community in person
+**\<suraeNoether>** so, i'm encouraging that Clemson have a presence at the ByteRub Konferenco, to come meet members of the byterub community in person
 **\<suraeNoether>** and I'm encouraging their graduate students to jump in on our research meetings
 **\<endogenic>** awesome!
 **\<sarang>** Totally; getting more researchers involved is great for the project
-**\<suraeNoether>** I want them to come to the Konferenco, meet some of the folks in the Monero community face to face, and contribute to Monero's development.
-I think this is a good thing both for Monero and Clemson University, and I think a more formal academic collaboration with Monero Research Lab is long overdue.
+**\<suraeNoether>** I want them to come to the Konferenco, meet some of the folks in the ByteRub community face to face, and contribute to ByteRub's development.
+I think this is a good thing both for ByteRub and Clemson University, and I think a more formal academic collaboration with ByteRub Research Lab is long overdue.
 **\<suraeNoether>** also, for what it's worth
 **\<suraeNoether>** the last time I was at clemson, speaking with people about cryptocurrency or privacy as a human right was a hard conversation to have
 **\<suraeNoether>** this time, the conversations went... very... very .... differently.